ska-telescope/ska-dlm-client/docs/src/openapi_dlm_client/GatewayApi.md

 Token By Auth Flow

-Redirect to IDP for user authorisation
+Redirect to IDP for user authorisation.

 ### Example